zachary137/SAD/README.md

 # SAD

 SAD is short for Small AG (Algebraic Geometry) Discussion.
-The goal of SAD is to understand classical (scheme-theoretic) geometry entirely in terms of the functor-of-points.
+The goal of SAD is to understand classical (scheme-theoretic) algebraic geometry entirely in terms of the functor-of-points.